idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 CAT tools that allow you to handle JSON files via a round trip: MateCat, Wordfast Pro, memoQ, Swordfish, SDL Trados Studio (via an Open Exchange application).
 Okapi Framework can also help prepare files for translation and then back to the original format.

-### SRT

-SubRip (.srt) is a simple plain text subtitling format.

-Subtitling offline or online software is often used not only to create, edit, and time code, but also to translate subtitles, including SubRip files, because it integrates video and audio context and offers various features specific to subtitling.

-Those wishing to translate SRT files in CafeTran should prepare them in another tool such as: MateCat, Wordfast Pro 3, Okapi Framework, Memsource, SDL Trados Studio.

 ### EPUB / MOBI / AZW / e-book

 *Report any issues as described in the Feedback section of this document*